hikerpig/toc-bar-userscript/README.md

 A user script that adds floating widget displaying table of content of current page.

-Currently only tailored for some popular sites.
+Currently only tailored for some personal most-visited sites.
 Feel free to tweak the settings or open a PR.

 ## ✨Features

 - Use [tocbot](https://tscanlin.github.io/tocbot) for toc generation.
-- For some sites, there is no id on header elements so it would be impossible to navigate by clicking the toc link.
+- For some sites, there are no ids on header elements so it would be impossible to navigate by clicking the toc link.
 Toc Bar will generate ids - which are derived from a simple hash of the header textContent, and prefixed with `tocbar-` - for these headers.
+- A toggle button is offered, if you don't want toc bar to cover current page content.
+- For some sites in SPA mode, if you navigate to another article, there is no easy way detecting url change in userscript, so I add a refresh button to refresh TOC contents.

 ## Screenshots